rudelm/rudelm.github.io/content/post/2024/11/19/acme-on-raspberrymatic/index.md

  Additionally I've setup my Uptime Kuma to monitor the new service so I can see if the certificate renewal is really working.

  # Conclusion
  I'm happy how this worked out.
 It's quite fast and easy to create self signed certificates.
-By using the `/usr/local/` location for installation, it should also survive firmware updates.
-I just hope this will be the case but I'll update the blog post once I know more.
+By using the `/usr/local/` location for installation, it should also survive firmware updates. ~~I just hope this will be the case but I'll update the blog post once I know more.~~ Firmware updates require that you'll add the crontab, all other settings survive an update.